DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

    The subset panel allows users to extract data from the plotted area and download in a number of NetCDF file formats.

-   - **Variables:** Users can select one or more varaibles to add to the NetCDF subset product from this menu.
+   - **Variables:** Users can select one or more variables to add to the NetCDF subset product from this menu.
 To select multiple variables hold the shift key while making your selection.
    - **Select Time Range:** Checking this box will allow users to create a subset over a time range.
    - **Time Selector:** Specify the timestamp for the subset data.
 If a time range is selected two selectors will allow users to pick the start and end times.
    - **Output Format Dropdown:** Users can chose from a number of NetCDF formats for the output.
    - **Compress as \*.zip:** Checking this box will compress the output file in a .zip archive.
-   - **Save:** Once all of the above ahve been selected click this button so save the subset product.
+   - **Save:** Once all of the above have been selected click this button so save the subset product.
    - **API Scripts:** Users can download API scripts to retrieve the selected subset data in _R_ or _Python_.

 3. Save Options